sashamorecode/sashamorecode.github.io/README.md

 This project is a simple React application.
 It uses the @dnd-kit/core and @dnd-kit/sortable libraries to create a drag-and-drop interface for sorting different energy sources.

 Features
 - Energy Sources: The application displays a list of energy sources, including Solar, Wind, Coal, Gas, and Oil.
-Each source is represented as a draggable card that displays the source's name and its usage percentage.
+Each source is represented as a draggable card that displays the source's name.

+- Check Answers will turn cards in the correct position greeen and those in inncorect positions red, addidionaly it will also display the usage % if correct.

 - Drag and Drop: Users can rearrange the energy sources by dragging and dropping the cards.
 The order of the cards is maintained in the application's state.